takepayments Review: The Best Payment Solution for UK Businesses?

 takepayments is also a good option for appointments-based businesses and trades people, since it offers a variety of remote payment methods to suit your customers’ diverse preferences.

 Same goes if your business has a heavy focus on online selling.
-While takepayments does offer an online payment gateway, it’ll be cheaper, and easier to track sales across channels with a provider that specializes in ecommerce and card processing, like Square, SumUp, or Zettle by Paypal if you’re a new business.
+While takepayments does offer an online payment gateway, it’ll be cheaper, and easier to track sales across channels with a provider that specialises in ecommerce and card processing, like Square, SumUp, or Shopify.
+These providers offer online store builders, and tools and support for online retailers, such as integrated shipping.

 How Does takepayments Compare to Its Competitors?